 The target group of this semester consists of second-year students who have chosen the technology profile.
 Students from both EU2 DB and EU2 CB can enter this educational unit.
 For all students, we require the following competence profile:

 Semester 2T То Analyse То Realise Manage

 advise design & Control

 User interaction

 Organisational processes

-Infra atminations
+Infrastructure

-mirastructure
+Software 1 1

-1 1 1 1 1 1
+Hardware interfacing 1 1 1 1 1